HalfBakedBaker/SCTools/README.md

 show/ hide the menus by pressing the key-bind : "m"+"<" Move the panels around using (right mouse button+drag) Change the opacity of the panels using the sliders

+Ensure the game is in borderless mode otherwise it wont work

 Download Here: